oppia/oppia-web-developer-docs/How-to-develop-for-i18n.md

 The final result would be `I18N_SIGNUP_PAGE_TITLE`.
 Long translation keys are fine -- the key objective is that the role of the string is well described.

+## Giving context to translators

+We have a file at `i18n/qqq.json` for providing translators with context.
+Please see [this page](https://www.mediawiki.org/wiki/Localisation#Message_documentation) for more information on how to do this.

 ## Flash of Untranslated Content

 Sometimes, the page is rendered in the browser before the locale file with the translations is loaded.
 As a result, the user can see the translation keys briefly before they're replaced with the corresponding translations, which is not a good user experience.
 This problem is known as the "Flash of Untranslated Content", or FoUC.